visgl/deck.gl/docs/upgrade-guide.md

 - `layer.setLayerNeedsUpdate` is renamed to `layer.setNeedsUpdate()` and will be removed in the next major release.

-#### Removals
+#### deck.gl/json

+- Changed: The `_JSONConverter` class has been remaned to `JSONConverter`.
-- `deck.gl/json`: The `JSONLayer` is no longer included in this module.
-The code for this layer has been moved to an example in `/examples/experimental/json-layer`, and would need to be copied into applications to be used.
+- Removed: The `JSONLayer` is no longer included in this module.
+The code for this layer has been moved to an example in `/test/apps/json-layer`, and would need to be copied into applications to be used.

 ## Upgrading from deck.gl v7.1 to v7.2